 K-State Global Campus provides a $1,000 stipend for faculty members, who are active online instructors, to attend one of three conferences centered on online teaching and learning.
 Conference opportunities include:

-Submit your application (DOC) by May 5 for distance education conference funding.
-Recipients will be announced by May 31.
+Submit your application (DOC) by March 30 for distance education conference funding.
+Recipients will be announced by early May.

 Building a Successful Course